adityasingh1729/Quantum-Symphony/Week 1/README.md

 So your task for the first week is:

 From QCQI:
-1. Chapter 2- Section 2.1, Section 2.2 (Mainly till evolution)
+1. Chapter 2- Section 2.1, Section 2.2 (Mainly till evolution, but if you are following it well enough you can read this section fully)
 2. Chapter 1- Section 1.2

 After that, you can check out IBM learning resources.
 It has both text and videos so you can choose whatever you prefer.